lixpaulian/stm32f7-uart/README.md

 ## Tests
 A separate directory `test` is included that opens a serial port, reads the main serial parameters, then writes a string and receives it 10 times in a loop, then closes the port.
 The open/write/read/close cycle is repeated 10 times before the progarm exits.

-Obviously, in order to function, you must close the RxD and TxD of your UART in a loop.
+Obviously, in order to function, you must short the RxD and TxD of your UART together.